Skip to the main content

 • Promote wellness, creativity, and personal growth

-• Art therapists use visual art to assess and treat clients.
-They also use it in research.
+• Art therapists use visual art to assess and treat clients of all ages.
+The art process can expand people’s ability to express themselves, understand their experiences, and problem solve.
+Professional art therapists who have completed graduate level training may also conduct or participate in research.
 They provide therapy to individuals and groups of all ages.
-They may also be consultants for other mental health professionals.
+They may also educate, collaborate with, and be consultants for other mental health professionals.

 • Dance therapists focus on non-verbal behaviour.
-They encourage clients to use creative, expressive movement to address emotional issues.
+They encourage clients to use creative, expressive body movement to express feelings and address emotional issues.
+Dance / movement therapists observe and assess body movements, and use those movements to address the emotional, social, physical, and cognitive state of an individual.

 • Assess needs and strengths